Arakkal kingdom: Origins

+The Arakkal family has many origin stories.
 As per legend, the last ruler of the Chera Empire, Rama Varma Kulashekhara Perumal, is said to have been converted to Islam at the hands of Malik Bin Dinar, an Islamic missionary.
 Perumal along with Malik Deenar came from Mahodyapuram (Old name of Kodungallur -The capital of the Chera Empire) to Thalassery, to visit Perumal's sister and nephew residing there.
 Perumal's sister Sridevi and nephew Mabeli were residing in a place called Dharmadam north of Thalassery.
 The relics of their fort is located in the vicinity of Govt.
 Brennan College, Thalassery.
 Mabeli was converted to Islam and he accepted the name Muhammad Ali, who later became the first Arakkal Ali Raja.
 According to folklore, Cheraman Perumal went to Mecca from an erstwhile province named Poya Nadu(Governed by feudal governors named Randuthara Achanmar.
 The region comprises Edakkad, Anjarakkandy, Mavilayi etc.) now in Kannur district.
 Malik Deenar built a mosque in Madayi north of Kannur, the third oldest mosque in Kerala.

-Perumal's nephew Mabeli was an Arayankulangara Nair, and hence the matrilineal system is observed by the Arakkal royal family.
-His wife was the daughter of Kolathiri, and they later came to be known as Arakkal Beevi.
-Muhammad Ali continued in the service of the Kolathiris even after his conversion, and his successors known as the Mammali Kidavus were the hereditary Padanairs of the Kolathiri.
+Another version of the family's origin story is that the first chieftain of the family was a nobleman named Arayankulangara Nair, one of the ministers of the Kolathiris, who is said to have lived about the end of the 11th or beginning of the 12th century A.D.
+It is said he embraced Islam and adopted the name Mammad Ali, passing Islam onto his descendants.

+Another account traces the origins of the Arakkal dynasty to a Kolathiri princess who was rescued from drowning by a Muslim man.
+According to the story, he offered her his cloth to cover herself, and by accepting it, she symbolically entered into a sambandham—a customary form of marital alliance in Kerala that involved the gifting of cloth.
+Following this incident, the Kolathiri rulers granted her a fief.
+After converting to Islam, she went on to establish the Arakkal royal house as a vassal state under her kingdom of Kolathunadu.

+When the Arakkal family began to have established control of Laccadives in the 16th century, they achieved near-royal status.
 Around this time, many Muslim merchant families became financially influential in the Malabar region.
-When the Arakkal family took control of Laccadives, they achieved near-royal status.

 The British military was very eager to make Dharmadam as their base and built a fort there.
 This small island village was strategically more secure than any surrounding place as it is a hilly island, however, it was governed by Arakkal kingdom, being the first Ali Raja's hometown.
 Arakkal kingdom was so powerful at that time as an ally of Mysore, even to defy the British.
 British East India Company was not allowed by the Arakkal kingdom to build a military garrison in Dharmadam.
 So they were forced to build their base in Thalassery where there was a strong presence of French forces stationed few kilometers away in Mahé.